quemanhmcr/fastapi/README.md

 # fastapi

 To utilize the API, upload your file to any database and then provide the file's URL as input to the API.
 The API will then return the desired results.
+Each AI task will be deployed on a dedicated path.

 ## Call API Detect Deepfake